 …And how to do it in a matter of hours

-By now, you are probably very familiar with the new design of nutrition fact labels introduced by the FDA last May.
+By now, you are probably very familiar with the new design of nutrition fact labels introduced by the FDA.
 While the goal is to make it easier for consumers to make informed and healthier food choices, many manufacturers are concerned about the challenges they will face when rolling out these changes.

 Updating the label for the entire product line can be achievable in a matter of hours and without leaving your ERP system.
 In this article, I’ll break down the changes to the nutrition fact labels and how you can get started with the updates.